mwshubham/GeeksMediaPicker/README.md

 - Set Minimum Number Of Selection
 - Record Video From Camera Support.
-- Add Support for Pdf and Audio file.
+- Add Support for Pdf and Audio files.
-- More customization will be added in next release.
+- More customization will be added in the next release.